 The shared file system synchronization can be done in Jenkins via ICM Shared Filesystem Sync.

 Below Build with Parameters, the following parameters are available:

-The database backup is scheduled to run automatically and regularly on database level, for example to occur every night or during lowest frequented time of day.
-It can also be triggered manually by clicking Build with Parameters in Jenkins, if available (see above).
+In case of Oracle and MS SQL self-managed databases, a dump is exported from the source environment.
+The database backup is scheduled to run automatically and regularly on database level, for example to occur every night or during the lowest frequented time of the day.
+It can also be triggered manually in Jenkins.

-The previously created database backup can be restored in another environment or point-in-time recovery is used to achieve this, see above.
-For example, a backup from UAT edit database can be restored to INT edit database.
+For example, a backup from the UAT edit database can be restored to the INT edit database.